Industrial 3D Printing Services for Prototypes and Production

 3D printing builds objects layer by layer from a digital 3D model, which is why the method is commonly described as additive manufacturing.
 Instead of cutting material away, the process deposits or fuses only the material needed to create the final geometry, making it well suited to complex shapes and fast design iteration.

 3D printing cost depends on process choice, part size, material, layer thickness, finishing requirements, and order quantity.
 FDM usually offers the lowest entry cost, while SLS, MJF, and metal printing are priced according to build volume, material grade, and inspection needs.
-Zigitech reviews CAD data and project requirements before confirming lead time and quotation details.
+ZigiTech reviews CAD data and project requirements before confirming lead time and quotation details.

 Create your model in CAD software such as Fusion, SolidWorks, or similar engineering tools, then export a manufacturing-ready file in formats like STL or STEP.
 Before upload, check wall thickness, dimensions, watertight geometry, and any unsupported features.
 Our team reviews files after submission and can provide guidance if the model needs adjustment for FDM, SLA, SLS, MJF, or metal printing.